Things To Do

 Drive to Rainbow Point (18 miles one way) and stop at the 13 viewpoints on your return trip.
 Check at the Visitor Center for current road conditions and closures.

-Take a wrangler-guided horseback or muleback ride on a 2 or 4-hour trip into the canyon.
+Take a wrangler-guided horseback ride on a 2 or 4-hour trip into the amphitheater.

 In winter, snowshoe or cross-country ski the plateau top.
-Rental cross-country ski equipment is available outside the park.
+Equipment rental for winter season is available outside the park.